hl748/Google-Books-React-Search/09-NodeJS/01-Activities/33-Stu_Axios/README.md

 * Change directories into the `Unsolved` folder and run `npm install` from your terminal.

-* Once the project dependencies finish installing, examine the starter code in `Unsolved/index.js`:
+* Once the project dependencies finish installing, examine the startefewfWEFWFr code in `Unsolved/index.js`:

   * The provided starter code prompts the user for their GitHub username and then uses the answer to construct a URL that can be used to query the GitHub API.